visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Multiple_Window_Operations.rst

 view of the data.
 In the last visualization window, replace the database with another related database that you want to compare to the first database.

-Now that you've performed all of the setup steps, you can save a session file so you can get back to this state when you run VisIt next time.
+Now that all of the setup steps are complete, you can save a session file so you can get back to this state when you run VisIt next time.
 Now, in the window that still has a slice in 3D, use the plane tool to reposition the slice.
 Both of the 2D visualization windows should also update so they